Keep-Passion/ImageStitch/README.md

 As we have tested, python 3.7 could only support for opencv 4.0 which have totally no sift or cuda-sift in conteib package.
 We recommend to use python 3.6.

 ## GPU Version in windows
 We rebuild the opencv-contrib 3.3.1 and cuda9.0 in our code and provide these dll files.
-If you want to use it, please download it and unzip it in the project address.
+If you want to use it, please unrar it in the project address.
-Baidu Pan: [https://pan.baidu.com/s/1HUdhR0nRi1cRLXRbRMN2FQ](https://pan.baidu.com/s/1HUdhR0nRi1cRLXRbRMN2FQ), the code is "hubi"
-Google Drive: Ungoing...

 ### Be careful:
 Surf cuda in Opencv is good at feature search and not good at feature match.
 It will raise error if the graphic memory is insuffient.